Metatarsalgia (Pain in the Ball of the Foot)

 Metatarsalgia is a general term used to denote a painful foot condition in the metatarsal region of the foot (the area just before the toes, more commonly referred to as the ball of the foot).
 This is a common foot disorder that can affect the bones and joints at the ball of the foot.
 Metatarsalgia (ball-of-the-foot pain) is often located under the 2nd, 3rd, and 4th metatarsal heads, or more isolated at the first metatarsal head (near the big toe).

 Normally, the little muscles that run between the bones of the feet contract during the final phase of each step to prevent the forefoot from splaying (widening) and the toes from curling.
-If these little intrinsic muscles don't do their job, the forefoot spreads and the toes curl which causes the metatarsal heads to be forced down and they contact the ground harder and this can lead to injury.
+If these little intrinsic muscles don't do their job, the forefoot spreads and the toes curl which causes the metatarsal heads to be forced down; they contact the ground harder which can lead to injury.

 As you can probably guess, onset is usually gradual, as microtrauma takes a while to add up into an injury.
 However, it may arise suddenly if there is trauma to the area or if new shoes are involved.
 Sudden trauma might include landing hard on the ball of the foot while barefoot or wearing non-cushioned shoes, or stepping on a stone when running.